IVSoftware/books-text-replacement/README.md

 Your post states that you **need to replace a string inside with something else** and you _could_ consider the entire file as "one long string" and do some processing on that.
 The `Regex` solution is probably a great way to go in that case.

 But I read your code carefully from the perspective of what you're actually trying to _do_.
-Ok, so my crystal ball isn't' 100% but I believe that if we meet back up a few weeks from now, it will have occurred to you want certain elements:
+Ok, so my crystal ball isn't 100% but I believe that if we meet back up a few weeks from now, it will have occurred to you want certain elements:

-- A 'class' that represents a Book.
+- A `class` that represents a Book.
 - A _serialization method_ (like Json) that can take a file and turn it into a Book and vice-versa.
-- A way to search these Books (like SQLite) based on the properties in the Book class.
+- A way to search the books (like SQLite) based on the properties in the Book class.

+Having a `Book` class would simplify the substitution that you want to do because the `Synopsis` property would already be separated out.
+Then you could perform a standard `string.Replace` in a targeted way.

 ***
 **Book class**

-The string replacement that you want to do might be easier if you had the `Synopsis` already separated out.
-Then you could perform a simple `string.Replace` in a targeted way.

     class Book
     {